abbotto/rectangular/README.md

 - the `Application Kit`
 - the `Build System`

 Once you have the `Application Kit` installed, you can immediately focus on building your app.
-Everything is well-organized, configurable and is easy to operate.
+Everything is well-organized, configurable and easy to operate.
 With Rectangular, you get to take advantage of the following goodies:

 	- AngularJS
 	- Autoprefixer for CSS/SASS